Bahinkor/social-media/README.md

 # Social Media Backend

-A social media project with expressJs framework and mongoDB database and ejs template engine.
+A social media project with expressJs framework and mongoDB database.

 ## Getting Started